CaptainMeatloaf/TurtleBot/README.md

     },
 	"permittedChannels": [ <channel IDs tags are allowed in here> ] },
+  "stars": {
+    "minimumThreshold": <minimum number of stars required to post something to the starboard>, "starboardChannelId": <the ID of the starboard channel>, "excludedChannels": [ <channels that should not be included here> ], "excludedRoles": [ <roles that are not allowed to participate here> ], "ban": {
+      "approvedUsers": [ <users that are allowed to ban people from the starboard here> ], "approvedRoles": [ <roles that are allowed to ban people from the starboard here> ] },
+    "lock": {
+      "approvedUsers": [ <users that are allowed to lock the starboard here> ], "approvedRoles": [ <roles that are allowed to lock the starboard here> ] }
+  },
   "database": {
     "connectionString": "Filename=TurtleBot.db" //Or any other database name/SQLite conenction string you desire }